tundish/turberfield-dialogue/turberfield/dialogue/doc/api.rst

     :param ensemble: A sequence of Python objects.
 It is guaranteed to contain all the objects cast to roles in the current scene.
 It will be used to select entities for the next.
+    :param branches: A sequence of
+        :py:class:`~turberfield.dialogue.model.SceneScript.Folder` objects.
+        from which to pick a branch in the action.
     :param log: If supplied, this will be a ``logging.Logger`` object which should be used in preference over any other for logging messages from within your interlude function.